Chirrenthen/NeoBank/README.md

 Contributions are welcome!
 If you'd like to add features, fix bugs, or improve the documentation, please fork the repository and create a pull request.
 Don't forget to leave a star if you like the project!

 ## License 📄
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See the LICENSE file for details.